Hell Let Loose: Reception

 Hell Let Loose received 'generally favorable' reviews for Microsoft Windows and Xbox Series X, and 'mixed or average' reviews for PlayStation 5, according to review aggregator Metacritic.
 On the Steam platform, the game holds a 'very positive' review score.

 PCGamesN has praised the use of teamwork in the game, writing that "A well-led assault on an enemy strongpoint involves covering the approach with a smokescreen... taking part in such an assault is a uniquely exhilarating experience that’s like nothing else I’ve felt in a shooter."
-On the other hand, PC Gamer, while enjoying the changes that made Hell Let Loose more lethal, still felt that the sound wasn't up to par, saying "My main nitpick is with sound... when everything is tuned correctly, a gun should be so loud that I can't hear my teammate over the radio.
+On the other hand, PC Gamer, while enjoying the changes that made Hell Let Loose more lethal, still felt that the sound was not up to par, saying "My main nitpick is with sound... when everything is tuned correctly, a gun should be so loud that I can't hear my teammate over the radio.
 This is where Hell Let Loose kinda falls flat.
 No matter how much I mess with audio sliders, the game never gets loud enough for my liking."

 In July 2023, Team17 released a since-deleted trailer for the game's next update, 'Devotion to Duty'.
 Upon release of the trailer, it was met with poor reception in and out of the community, due to the trailer not showcasing actual gameplay like before, and the inclusion of multiple graphical and animation glitches.
-The game then became the subject of review bombing on Steam after this.
+The game then became the subject of review bombing on Steam.
 As a result of the widespread criticism, both Cover 6 Studios and Team17 issued a joint apology, and announced plans to continue to improve the game on their Reddit page.